mattocci27/dotfiles/README.md

 Contains:

-- R with OpenBLAS and essential packages.
+- R and essential packages.
-- Configuration for tmux, neovim (lunarvim), and zsh.
+- Configuration for vscode, tmux, neovim (lunarvim), and zsh.
 - Cousine nerd fonts.

 # Requirement for macOS